-Edward V. “Ted” O'Hanlan is former chair of the firm's Land Use Group, and he served as managing partner of the firm’s Stamford office from 2015-2017.
+Edward V. “Ted” O'Hanlan is the former chair of the firm's Land Use Group, and he served as the partner in charge of the firm’s Stamford office from 2015-2017.
 His practice runs the full gamut of land use matters, from administrative applications and appeals to complex real property litigation.

 Land Use - Zoning

 Ted has more than 30 years of experience representing property owners and developers before state and federal agencies and municipal land use panels.
 He handles planning, zoning, and wetlands permits and applications, and helps clients secure all necessary approvals for their projects.
 He has assisted clients with getting hundreds of residential, commercial, and industrial developments approved.